Check out some of the history of the sport, and see what numbers you'll be chasing if you want to etch your name into history.

 These rankings were calculated by scoring the rankings as a meet.
 We scored 20 deep for individuals and 20 deep for relays.
 For example, for individuals 1st place received 20 points for their team, on down to 1 point for 20th place.

-This week's How They Train features Bronxville's Caitlin Hudson.
-How They Train is designed to give a in-depth of how runners just like who train around the state.
+The first How They Train of the winter track season features Brianna Welch of North Shore.
+How They Train is designed to give an in-depth look at how runners just like you train around the state.
 Since there's no uniform formula we decided to find out yours.